Tiramisu

 11. Scoop and serve!

 • Everything should be cold – In order to achieve a nice, smooth filling EVERYTHING needs to be cold.
 That way it all emulsifies well together.
-Not room temperature whatever you do.
 Straight from the fridge.
 Cold.

 • Not all mascarpone is good for this – DO NOT use Whole Foods brand mascarpone cheese for this recipe.
 It’s incredibly thin and will yield a watery-like result.
 If you do use it (say you bought it before you read this part), completely skip the rum and reduce the heavy cream to 1 tablespoon.